purescript/spago/README.md

   Of course you can use [Spacchetti] to solve this issue, but this is exactly what we're doing here: integrating all the workflow in a single tool, `spago`, instead of having to use `pulp`, `psc-package`, `purp`, etc.

+#### I miss `bower link`!

+Take a look at the [section on editing the package-set](#adding-and-overriding-dependencies) for details on how to add or replace packages with local ones.

+#### I added a new package to the `packages.dhall`, but `spago` not installing it.
+Why?

+Adding a package to the package-set just includes it in the set of possible packages you can depend on.
+However if you wish `spago` to install it you should then add it to the `dependencies` list in your `spago.dhall`.

 #### So if I use `spago make-module` this thing will compile all my js deps in the file?

 No. We only take care of PureScript land.
 In particular, `make-module` will do the